 Shoals Technologies Group, Inc. Announces Launch of Secondary Offering of 24,501,650 Shares of Class A Common Stock by Selling Stockholders

-/EIN News/ -- PORTLAND, Tenn., March 07, 2023 (GLOBE NEWSWIRE) -- Shoals Technologies Group, Inc. (Nasdaq: SHLS) (the “Company”) today announced the launch of an underwritten public offering of an aggregate of 24,501,650 shares of the Company’s Class A common stock by Solon Holdco I, LLC and Solon Holdco II, LLC, affiliates of Dean Solon (collectively, the “Selling Stockholders”).
+PORTLAND, Tenn., March 07, 2023 (GLOBE NEWSWIRE) -- Shoals Technologies Group, Inc. SHLS (the "Company") today announced the launch of an underwritten public offering of an aggregate of 24,501,650 shares of the Company's Class A common stock by Solon Holdco I, LLC and Solon Holdco II, LLC, affiliates of Dean Solon (collectively, the "Selling Stockholders").
 Additionally, the Selling Stockholders intend to grant the underwriter a 30-day option to purchase up to an additional 3,675,247 shares of Class A common stock.
-The Company’s Class A common stock is listed on the Nasdaq Global Market under the symbol “SHLS.”
+The Company's Class A common stock is listed on the Nasdaq Global Market under the symbol "SHLS."

 The Company will not receive any of the proceeds from the sale of Class A common stock offered by the Selling Stockholders.